juev/awesome-stars/README.md

 ## HTML

+- [rhazdon/hugo-theme-hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) – Pretty basic theme for Hugo that covers all of the essentials.
+All you have to do is start typing!
 - [google/docsy-example](https://github.com/google/docsy-example) – An example documentation site using the Docsy Hugo theme
 - [google/docsy](https://github.com/google/docsy) – A set of Hugo doc templates for launching open source content.
 - [adityatelange/hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod) –  A fast, clean, responsive Hugo theme.